What do you mean, "Larry wasn't always in the show?"

 A similar mythology was used for the opening of Mickey's Toontown in Disneyland: the "neighborhood" had been there since before the opening of the park, but humans weren't allowed in until 1993.

-In Halo 2 the Prophets were treated this way.
-Though, to be fair, you don't get a good look at the inner workings of the Covenant in the first Halo.
+In Halo 2 the Prophets were treated this way, though you don't get a good look at the inner workings of the Covenant in the first Halo.
 And there would've only been one in the entire area, since they typically don't have more than one Prophet per ship.

 Brutes, as well, though not entirely intentionally.
-Initially, the events of the First Strike novel were meant to be humanity's first encounter with the species, but then every bit of Halo media taking place before the original game featured them anyway; a 2010 reprint of the novel removed all mention of Brutes being newly-introduced.
+Initially, the events of Halo: First Strike were meant to be humanity's first encounter with the species, but then every bit of Halo media taking place before the original game featured them anyway, which resulted in the opposite effect of their lack of presence there being Early-Installment Weirdness; a 2010 reprint of the novel removed all mention of Brutes being newly-introduced.

 In Kingdom Hearts: Chain of Memories, Sora is subject to Castle Oblivion's memory-altering shenanigans, and as he slowly loses some memories, others that he had forgotten come back to him.
 Through this, he's reminded of his one-time friend Namine, and as time goes on, he speaks of Namine more and more, even though she did not appear in his hometown in the first Kingdom Hearts and was never mentioned previously.
 Eventually, he manages to completely forget about his actual childhood friend Kairi, whom Namine seems to have supplanted in his memories... and there's actually good excuse for all this!
 He didn't really know Namine when he was younger, and the Castle's supposed powers were a ruse; Namine was being coerced by Organization XIII into using her unique ability to tamper with Sora's memories in order to serve their own interests.

 Also justified in that Namine practically is Kairi.